 • News

-Velocity entered the market at the moment crypto stopped being radical and started becoming practical.
+Velocity entered the market at the moment crypto stopped being radical and started becoming practical, creating an opportunity for a brand that could differentiate through credibility rather than noise.
 As regulation landed, stablecoins moved from theory to application and the market rushed to keep up.
-Ideas were everywhere.
-Leadership was not.
+Ideas were everywhere, but leadership was an opportunity.

 Most platforms were still selling disruption to an audience that had already moved on.
-Velocity set out to do something different: build a grown-up crypto brand for finance leaders who care less about ideology, and more about results.
+Velocity set out to do something different: build a grown-up stablecoin brand for finance leaders who care less about ideology, and more about results.
+One that could accelerate trust, signal operational maturity and make the category legible to enterprise buyers.

 Everyone is building.
 No one is leading.

-Stablecoin powered brands are still optimising for features, not needs, and talking about disruption to customers who are already thinking in terms of risk, resilience and performance.
+Few brands were differentiating.
+In a technically crowded category they struggled to articulate why their proposition matters beyond product functionality.
+Stablecoin B2B powered brands are still optimising for features, not needs, and talking about disruption to customers who are already thinking in terms of risk, resilience and performance.

 The idea started with the name